oracle-livelabs/adb/shared/adw-managing-monitoring/adw-managing-monitoring.md

 You can also view this monitoring information with more detailed tools provided in the **Database Actions Launchpad**.

-1. Go back to your Autonomous Database details page.
-Click the **Database actions** drop-down list, and then click **View all database actions**.
+1. On the Autonomous Database details page, click the **Database actions** drop-down list, and then click **View all database actions**.

     ![Click View all database actions.](images/click-view-all-database-actions.png " ")